Data-Augmented Contact Model for Rigid Body Simulation

 \section{Evaluation}

 We evaluated our data-augmented contact model on rigid bodies with different 3D shapes, a 3-linked articulated rigid body chain, and an object with anisotropic friction coefficient.
 To demonstrate the complexity of 3D collision, we also included one 2D example for comparison.
-The data were collected in a simulated environment using a generic physics engine DART \cite{DART}, which approximates the Coulomb friction cone using a square pyramid with a single friction coefficient.
+The ground-truth data were collected in a simulated environment using a generic physics engine DART \cite{DART}.

 Although our method is agnostic to the representation of classifiers or regressors, we used feed-froward neural networks for their expressiveness as function approximators.
-A standard cross-entropy error or MSE was used for the loss function.
+A standard cross-entropy error or MSE was used as the loss function.
 We used the same collision data to train classifiers and regressors.
 The hyper-parameters are shown in Fig. \ref{fig:params}.

 We evaluated our results against two baselines.
-The first baseline serves as the ground truth (GT), which computes contact impulses from the same contact handling routine (\ie LCP solver in DART) used to collect the training data.
-The second baseline is a purely data-driven (PDD) approach which learns regressors to directly predict impulse from the rigid body state, without first predicting the contact state using classifiers.
+The first baseline is the ground truth (GT), i.e. contact handling of DART.
+The second baseline is a purely data-driven (PDD) approach which learns regressors to directly predict impulse from the rigid body state, without using classifiers or solving analytical constraints.
 The input representation, network architecture and learning algorithm are the same between PDD and our regressors.
-However, we gave PDD $50\%$ more training data to reach comparable accuracy (Fig. \ref{fig:params}).
+However, we gave PDD $50\%$ more training data to reach comparable one-step accuracy (Fig. \ref{fig:params}).